EKI Energy Services shares crash 20% to hit 52-week low after quarterly results

 The stock today crashed 20 per cent to hit a day low -- also its 52-week low and lower price band -- of Rs 877.75 over a previous close of Rs 1,097.15.
 In terms of stock value, EKI Energy has lost 23.53 per cent in the past five days.
 It has declined 70.39 per cent from its one-year high of Rs 2,964, hit on July 6, 2022.

-A total of 42,000 shares changed hands today on BSE, which was higher than the two-week average volume of 31,000 shares.
-Turnover on the counter stood at Rs 3.64 crore, commanding a market capitalisation (m-cap) of Rs 2,414.78 crore.
-There of 1,65,040 sell orders today against sell orders of nil shares.
+A total of 49,000 shares changed hands today on BSE, which was higher than the two-week average volume of 31,000 shares.
+Turnover on the counter stood at Rs 4.28 crore, commanding a market capitalisation (m-cap) of Rs 2,414.78 crore.
+There were 1,58,029 sell orders today against buy orders of nil shares.

 The stock was last seen trading lower than the 5-day, 20-, 50-, 100- and 200-day moving averages.
 The counter's 14-day relative strength index (RSI) came at 16.54.
 A level below 30 is defined as oversold while a value above 70 is considered overbought.
 The company's stock has a negative price-to-book (P/B) ratio of 3.95.